Griffin Jax: Minnesota Twins

 On June 5, 2021, Jax was selected to the 40-man roster and promoted to the major leagues for the first time.
 Jax made his MLB debut three days later on June 8 in relief at home against the New York Yankees, becoming the first Air Force Academy graduate in MLB history (he is still a captain in the Air Force Reserve).
 He pitched one inning, giving up three earned runs on two home runs while also registering his first strikeout versus Tyler Wade.
+Jax finished the 2021 season with a 6.37 ERA over fourteen starts and four relief appearances.

+Jax became a full-time relief pitcher for the Twins in 2022.
+In 65 appearances out of the bullpen, he compiled a 7-4 record and 3.36 ERA with 78 strikeouts across 72 1/3 innings pitched.
+Jax made 71 relief outings for the Twins during the 2023 season, registering a 6-10 record and 3.86 ERA with 68 strikeouts across 65 1/3 innings of work.

+Jax had a career year in 2024, when he set career-highs with 10 saves, 95 strikeouts, a 2.03 ERA, and a 0.87 WHIP across 72 appearances.
+He pitched in 50 games for the Twins in 2025, logging a 1-5 record and 4.50 ERA with 72 strikeouts over 46 innings of work.

+Tampa Bay Rays

+On July 31, 2025, the Twins traded Jax to the Tampa Bay Rays in exchange for Taj Bradley.

 Personal life

 Jax's father, Garth Jax played for 10 seasons in the NFL for the Dallas Cowboys and the Arizona Cardinals in the mid-1980s to the mid-1990s.

 Jax is currently pursuing a graduate degree in business administration from Colorado State University.

 Jax and his wife, Savannah, married in January 2021 in Gilbert, Arizona.
 Savannah holds the rank of captain in the Air Force.
+In March 2023, the couple had their first child, a daughter.